chef-boneyard/delivery-cluster/README.md

 Setup Tasks
-The following tasks should be used to set up your cluster rake setup:analytics      # Activate Analytics Server rake setup:chef_server    # Setup a Chef Server rake setup:cluster        # Setup the Chef Delivery Cluster that includes: [ Chef Server | Delivery Server | Build Nodes ] rake setup:delivery       # Create a Delivery Server & Build Nodes rake setup:prerequisites  # Install all the prerequisites on you system rake setup:splunk         # Create a Splunk Server with Analytics Integration rake setup:supermarket    # Create a Supermarket Server
+The following tasks should be used to set up your cluster rake setup:analytics             # Activate Analytics Server rake setup:chef_server           # Setup a Chef Server rake setup:cluster               # Setup the Chef Delivery Cluster that includes: [ Chef Server | Delivery Server | Build Nodes ] rake setup:delivery              # Create a Delivery Server & Build Nodes rake setup:delivery_build_nodes  # Create Delivery Build Nodes rake setup:delivery_server       # Create a Delivery Server only rake setup:prerequisites         # Install all the prerequisites on you system rake setup:splunk                # Create a Splunk Server with Analytics Integration rake setup:supermarket           # Create a Supermarket Server

 Maintenance Tasks
 The following tasks should be used to maintain your cluster